Your travel expert

 Red-legged Seriema, Boat-billed Heron, Sungrebe, Sunbittern, Blue-throated Piping-Guan, Green and Amazon kingfisher, Agami Heron, Chestnut-eared Aracari, Solitary Black Cacique, Silver-beaked Tanager, Grayish Saltator, Grayish Baywing, Band-tailed Antbird, Rusty-backed Spinetail, Buff-breasted Wren, Large-billed Antwren, Golden-green Woodpecker, Helmeted Manakin, Flavescent Warbler, Ashy-headed Greenlet, Stripe-necked Tody-Tyrant, Black-banded Owl

 Located further south in the Pantanal, the Fazenda de Rio Claro has redirected its economic activity towards tourism and conservation.
-Numerous trails lead through the gallery forest areas, home to special vegetation, a large number of undergrowth birds and some mammals, including several primates.
-Lastly, from the lodge, we will board our motorboats to explore the bends and curves of the Rio Claro and discover a large number of aquatic species.
-From the banks, we will walk along the Trilha dos macacos (monkey trails) to try to find some difficult species such as the Common Potoo, several anteaters and flycatchers.
-In the late afternoon we will make a short trip to our new Fazenda.
+Numerous trails lead through the gallery forest areas, home to unique vegetation, many understorey birds, and some mammals, including several primates.
+From the lodge, we will also board our motorboats to explore the bends and curves of the Claro River and discover many aquatic species.
+We will walk along the Monkey Trail by the riverbank to find difficult species such as the Common Potoo, several antbirds, and flycatchers.
+We will make the short trip to our new lodge in the afternoon.

 English-speaking naturalist guide, private transport